GoogleChrome/web.dev/src/site/content/en/learn/accessibility/motion/index.md

 Have you ever been riding in a car, boat, or plane and suddenly felt the world spin?
-Or had a migraine so bad that animations on your phone or tablet, created to “delight” you, suddenly make you sick?
+Or had a migraine so bad that animations on your phone or tablet, created to "delight" you, suddenly make you sick?
 Or perhaps you've always been sensitive to all types of motion?
 These are examples of different types of vestibular disorders.